anshu3769/KeplerGroup-CodingExcercise/tests/README.md

-## Step to run the tests on the API
+## Steps to run the tests on the API
   The script tests.sh will run the basic tests on the API.
 Follow the steps to run the tests.

-  ## 1. Once your application is up and running, go to the directory tests/ on VM.
+  ## 1. Once your application is up and running, go to the directory tests/ (on VM).
 The complete path would be
   ##   /vagrant/tests.
 Assuming you are already in /vagrant directory as you have your application running -
      cd tests/